"Pick a lane. Keep driving."

 Web development is a skill that needs to be maintained and calibrated, just like a vintage automobile.
 To that end I have established a discipline of continuous learning.

-Currently, I am working my way through three certificate programs to validate my web development knowledge and skills:
+Currently, I am working my way through an 11-course, 30-hour LinkedIn Learning certificate program called Become a Software Developer.
+The courses I have completed to date to validate my web development knowledge and skills are as follows: